ricnogfer/pypsatopo/README.md

     python pypsatopo.py my_network.nc --broken-missing
     ```

-- To color a certain component (namely: bus, generator, load, store or line) in function of its carrier, set parameter `carrier_color` with a dictionary containing key-value pairs, where key is the name of a carrier and value is a color assigned to it.
+- To color a certain component (namely: bus, generator, load, store or line) in function of its carrier, set parameter `carrier_color` with a dictionary containing key-value pairs, where the key is the name of a carrier and the value is a color assigned to it.
 Acceptable colors are defined [here](https://graphviz.org/doc/info/colors.html).
 As an example, the following generates the topographical representation of a network with its components colored in `red`, `green` or `blue` whenever their carriers are `my_carrier0`, `my_carrier1` or `my_carrier2`, respectively:

     ```python
     pypsatopo.generate(my_network, carrier_color = {"my_carrier0": "red", "my_carrier1": "green", "my_carrier2": "blue"})